Footleg/rpi-pico/pico-cpp/tufty2040/README.md

 # Applications for the [Tufty2040 Badge](https://shop.pimoroni.com/products/tufty-2040)

+This project is set up for development using the Raspberry Pi Pico Extension in VSCode.
+To build this project, install Raspberry Pi Pico Extension in VSCode and then open the tufty2040 folder in VSCode.
+Be sure you cloned the git repo containing these projects using the --recursive flag, to fetch the required dependencies.
+The project should then build successfully when you click the compile button on the task bar at the bottom of the VSCode window which the Raspberry Pi Pico Extension provides.

+There are two applications in this project.

 ## Tufty Balls

 Initially based on the drawing example code from Pimoroni, I added collisions between balls.
 Then things started to get out of hand as the ideas flooded in.
 I added the ability to add more balls using the buttons.
 Then I added 'force' mode where there is a repelling force between balls.
 The up and down buttons let you change the level of force.
 Make it negative and the balls are attracted to each other rather than repelled.
 Next came the inclusion of the size of the balls in the amount of energy they impart in collisions or force they exert on each other.
-In particular the orbital mechanics when in force mode with negative force levels was fascinating, so I added the option to zoom out to give the balls more space.
+In particular the orbital mechanics when in force mode with negative force levels was  ascinating, so I added the option to zoom out to give the balls more space.
 Infinite space!
 It does get a bit slower both due to the additional calculations required to draw each ball when zoomed out, but also because the distances the balls have to move increase, so they appear slower on the screen.

 ### Summary of Controls